re:Invent With Timescale: How We’re Engaging With the Cloud Community

 Timescale’s senior director of developer advocacy, James Blackwood-Sewell, shows how time-series data drives innovation around us, from IoT-powered transportation networks to SaaS application analytics and autonomous financial trading algorithms.
 These innovations deliver continued value to businesses, schools, and communities of all sizes, all over the world.

-If you want to learn how you can leverage time-series data for your business, allowing you to measure change in an evolving world and build powerful and scalable applications with Timescale Cloud and AWS, this Lightning Talk is for you.
+If you want to learn how you can leverage time-series data for your business, allowing you to measure change in an evolving world and build powerful and scalable applications with Timescale and AWS, this Lightning Talk is for you.

 Mark Your Calendar: